Lupton family: Olive Middleton (née Lupton)

 Following her death in 1936 from peritonitis, her descendants inherited trust funds established by her father.
-Noel Middleton's family sold William Lupton & Co to Pudsey textiles firm A.W.
-Hainsworth in 1958.
+Noel Middleton's family sold William Lupton & Co to Pudsey textiles firm AW Hainsworth in 1958.

 The Middletons' eldest son, Christopher Maurice (born 1915), changed his surname from Middleton to Lupton.
 Their youngest son, Oxford-educated pilot, Peter (1920–2010), is the grandfather of Catherine, Princess of Wales, Philippa Charlotte Matthews, and James William Middleton.
 He was co-pilot on Prince Philip's two-month tour of South America in 1962.

-Anne Lupton
+Anne Muriel Lupton

-Francis Martineau's younger daughter, Anne, (1888–1967) attended Newnham College at Cambridge University.
+Francis Martineau's younger daughter, Anne, (1888–1967) attended Prior's Field School and Newnham College at Cambridge University.
 In the 1920s, Anne and her cousin Elinor Lupton were members of the Classical Association and lived at Beechwood.
 She wished to enter the family business, but as women were excluded, she travelled for many years in South America and Canada.
 She never married, but on her return to England, set up home, a sort of Boston marriage, in Chelsea with Enid Moberly Bell, the daughter and biographer of The Times editor Charles Frederic Moberly Bell.
 Moberly Bell was vice-chair of the Lyceum Club for female artists and writers and the first headmistress of Lady Margaret School in Parsons Green.
 In 1937 Anne Lupton financed the purchase of the Georgian property, Elm House – subsequently renamed Lupton House – in which the school is located.
 At Westminster Abbey on 17 October 2017, Lord Chartres "celebrated Anne's support of Lady Margaret School".

-From June 1915, Anne Lupton was the secretary of both the Leeds General Hospital Committee and the organising secretary of the 2nd Northern General Hospital at Beckett's Park.
+From June 1915, Anne Lupton was the secretary of the Leeds General Hospital Committee and the organising secretary of the 2nd Northern General Hospital at Beckett's Park.
 Anne and her uncle Charles Lupton were guests when King George V visited the Beckett's Park Military Hospital on 27 September 1915.
 In March 1920, she was awarded the M.B.E. for her voluntary work for the Leeds Local War Pensions Committee.

 Anne's Newnham College, Cambridge friend – Dorothy Davison – married Anne's brother, Francis Ashford Lupton at St Martin's Church at the family's Newton Park Estate in August 1914.
+They had a daughter, Ruth Hester (1915 - 1952).